"Come to places where opponents give no thought." Sun Tzu, The Art of War, Alfred Knopf (Everyman’s Library), 2018, p. 62.

 Notes about units of measure

-The annual depreciation of every company is measure in the same flow units of net sales and operating profits [$/T], meaning USD per year.
+The annual depreciation of every company is measure in the same flow units of net sales and operating profits [$/T], such as USD per year.
 The currency symbol [$] represents the units in which stock variables are measured, like the “capital stock” (PPENT) is measured by [T], denoting time.

 The depreciation rate, δ = D(t) / K(t – 1) = ([$/T] / [$]) = [1 / T], which has the dimensional units of the inverse of time, like an interest rate.